-One master with one or multiple PUL 10000 as slaves
+One 4U master with one or multiple PUL 10000 6U as slaves

-This is the intended combination for models of PUL 10000 series, as it allows to have a master which sums up all values on its display.
+This is a very comfortable combination, as it allows to have a master which sums up all values on its display.
+Four of these slaves plus the 4U master with their total height of 28U fit very well into a 38U cabinet/rack.